Colonnella: Modern age

-A restoration of the historic center began in 1867 demolishing the old church of San Leopardo transferring the religious services to the parish church of Saints Cipriano and Giustina.
-The construction of the "New Road", (current Via Belvedere), which allowed a good access to the main square of the village.
-At the same time (1873) the first public oil lighting system was installed, replaced by a gas one in 1900 and finally an electric one in 1913.
+A restoration of the historic center began in 1867, including demolishing the old church of San Leopardo and transferring religious services to the parish church of Saints Cipriano and Giustina.
+The construction of the "New Road", (currently Via Belvedere), allowed good access to the main square of the village.
+At the same time (1873) the first public oil lighting system was installed, replaced by gas in 1900, and finally electrification in 1913.

-The area suffered destruction during the Second World War, especially in the frazione of Martinsicuro, which suffered repeated bombing of the two bridges on the Tronto.
+The area suffered destruction during the Second World War, especially in the frazione of Martinsicuro, which suffered repeated bombing of the two bridges over the Tronto.

 With the proclamation of the Republic in 1948 and the subsequent years of the economic boom, the rapid demographic and economic development of the frazione of Martinsicuro led to a rivalry with Colonnella.
-When the number of inhabitants of Martinsicuro exceeded that of the Colonnella, the situation degenerated until a territorial division was obtained in 1963; Martinsicuro and Villa Rosa were detached from Colonnella to form the Comune of Martinsicuro.
+When the number of inhabitants of Martinsicuro exceeded that of the Colonnella, the situation degenerated until a territorial division was obtained in 1963; Martinsicuro and Villa Rosa were detached from Colonnella to form the Commune of Martinsicuro.